Ford Explorer: Reliability

+Timing Chain

 The 4.0 L SOHC V6 engine found on second, third, and fourth generation Explorers was notorious for the plastic OEM timing chain guides, cassettes, and tensioners breaking resulting in timing chain ticking, rattle or "death rattle".
 This problem can occur as early as 45,000 mi (72,000 km) in some vehicles.
 When the engine is running for an extended period of time with this issue, the engine can jump timing or cease running, damaging the heads and valves.

 Timing chain rattle was mitigated in later years of the SOHC (in most vehicles, after 2002) with updated cassettes and tensioners.

+Transmission

 The 5R55 series transmissions found on second through fourth-generation Explorers were also notorious for premature failures.
-Common issues with this transmission include but are not limited to servo pin bore wear, premature transmission case wear, and excessive valve body wear.
+Common issues with this transmission include but are not limited to solenoid pack failure, harsh gear engagement, servo pin bore wear, premature transmission case wear, and excessive valve body wear.

+Water pump

 Water pumps on 2011 through 2019 Ford Explorer and 2013 through 2019 Ford Police Interceptor Utility equipped with the 3.5 L V6, 3.5 L EcoBoost V6, and 3.7 L V6 have a tendency to fail and potentially ruin the engine when they do.
 The water pumps on these engines are internally mounted and driven by the timing chain.
 As a result, when they fail, antifreeze is dumped directly into the crankcase; mixing with engine oil and potentially damaging the head gaskets and connecting rod bearings.
 Many of these water pump failures occur without warning and repairs often cost thousands of dollars as the engine needs to be disassembled or removed from the vehicle to access the water pump.
 In some cases, the engine will need to be replaced outright.
 A class-action lawsuit was started against Ford as a result of this issue.
 In 2020 the class-action lawsuit was dismissed with prejudice by a judge stating the plaintiffs failed to present any arguments that Ford knew or should have known the water pumps were defective.

+4WD Transfer Case / Power Takeoff Unit (PTU)

+The 2011 through 2019 Explorer and Police Interceptor Utility models equipped with 4WD may experience severe issues with the four wheel drive system.
+Due to the transfer case/power takeoff unit's close proximity to other high-heat components such as the exhaust manifold and transmission, along well as its small fluid capacity (about 0.5 U.S. quarts), it may be subject to repeated overheating resulting in internal bearing wear and premature failure.
+Common symptoms of a failed PTU include grinding or whining noises coming from under the vehicle, a natural-gas or oil type odor emitting from the engine bay, fluid leaks, and in severe instances, the vehicle will not move.
+Ford has made several design revisions to the PTU over the years to combat failure, including the addition of a fluid drain plug, temperature sensor, an external oil cooler (on select models), and revisions to the internal idler bearing.